Nexchain/.github/profile/README.md

 - Implement architectural layout for AI agents extensibility and embed it into Nexchain EVM fork.

-- Outcome: infrastructural and implementation-wide readiness for Nexchain Testnet launch.
+- Outcome: infrastructural and implementation-wide readiness for Nexpolia launch.

-### Q3 2025 – Launch Nexchain Testnet
+### Q3 2025 – Launch Nexpolia

-- Rollout necessary infrastructure for Nexchain Testnet accessibility: Blockchain Explorer, UI for launching tokens, UI for deploying custom smart contracts.
+- Rollout necessary infrastructure for Nexpolia accessibility: Blockchain Explorer, UI for launching tokens, UI for deploying custom smart contracts.
 AI-extensibility will be through API, though UI for deploying own AI Oracles is not planned at this stage.

 - Deploy Nexchain Native Bridge infrastructure and dependencies to major testnets and our testnet.